ShingShanger/csf432-fall2020/labs/lab07/README.md

 The link aggregation loops that you see are `not` part of the GNS3 application, so you don't need to worry about adding the two loops on your topology.
 We'll be logically implementing these loops later in the lab.

-You might have noticed that R2 has a total of four interfaces.y default, GNS3 provides us three interfaces for our VyOS routers so we'll need to configure R2 and R3 to have four interfaces.
+You might have noticed that R2 has a total of four interfaces.
+By default, GNS3 provides us three interfaces for our VyOS routers so we'll need to configure R2 and R3 to have four interfaces.

 **Step 1.2** Right click on R2 and select configure. <br>